nandini-gangrade/Courier_Management_System/Coding.md

 print(f"The parcel is categorized as {parcel_category}.")
 ```

-3. **User Authentication:**
+## 3. User Authentication:
-    - Create a login system for employees and customers using Python control flow statements.
+**- Create a login system for employees and customers using Python control flow statements.**

 ```python
 def login(username, password):